paxsonsa/website/README.md

         - Target: *enter the target value from the previous step
   - Set up the blog mailing list:
     - If you do not want to set up the blog mailing list:
-      - Remove 'Subscribe' import statement and 'Subscribe' component invocation (i.e. <Subscribe />) from the following files:
+      - Remove 'Subscribe' import statement and 'Subscribe' component invocation (i.e., <Subscribe />) from the following files:
         - app/page.jsx
         - app/articles/page.jsx
         - app/articles/[slug]/page.jsx